 Atypical absence seizures may also affect people with LGS.
 Atypical absence seizures are brief (usually lasting just a few seconds) and cause a short period of “blanking out” or staring into space.
 Usually, the child does not remember having this type of seizure after it ends.

 Focal seizures, which typically affect only one side of the brain, are another common seizure in people with LGS.

-Myoclonic seizures are less common, but sometimes seen with LGS.
+Myoclonic seizures are less common but sometimes seen with LGS.
 These are brief, shock-like jerks of a muscle or a group of muscles.

 The best way to prevent injury or death due to status epilepticus and SUDEP is to control seizures as much as possible.
 Your doctor can find the best treatment plan with medication, dietary treatments, or alternative treatments.

 A diagnosis is usually made — together with a multidisciplinary team — after a thorough physical exam, medical history, and neurological evaluation.
 You will likely undergo an EEG to analyze the brain’s electrical activity and seizures.
 Magnetic resonance imaging (MRI) may also be ordered to help physicians examine brain structure and locate the cause of the seizure activity.
-More than two-thirds of people with LGS have abnormal MRIs.

 It can take several years to correctly diagnose LGS because the disease has significant overlap with other types of epilepsy, and it may not show its unique features when seizures begin.

 Learn more about how severe forms of epilepsy in children are diagnosed.